Mission & Vision

 Murphy Townsend

-Major funding for this organization is provided by the Fulton County Board of Commissioners and the Mayor’s Office of Cultural Affairs.
+Major funding for this organization is provided by the Fulton County Board of Commissioners under the guidance of the Fulton County Arts Council.

-Additional support is provided by Massey Family Charitable Trust, LUBO Fund, and Phillip and Edith Leonian Foundation.
+Additional support is provided by Exposure.co, Howell Family Foundation, Imlay Foundation, Mary Stanley Studio, Massey Family Charitable Trust, LUBO Fund, Lupin Foundation, and from the members of our Vision Council.